 You’re about to join one of the most amazing gaming communities that the gaming industry has to offer and you’re also about to experience a fully customizable platform.
-This custom PC will not only be able to run games such as Dying Light, Grand Theft Auto V, Dragon Age: Inquisition and Evolve on higher graphical settings but you’re also giving yourself access to the benefits of just having a computer!
+This custom PC will not only be able to run games such as Dying Light, Grand Theft Auto V, Dragon Age: Inquisition and Overwatch on higher graphical settings but you’re also giving yourself access to the benefits of just having a computer!

 I mean you’re probably going to own some kind of computer anyway so why not make it a gaming beast on top of it?